sourcegraph/handbook/content/departments/cloud/technical-docs/trial_mi.md

 - medium
 - large

-Based on data provided by CE in New Managed Instance Request [Cloud Team](../../cloud/index.md#team) will provision instance with size matching the requirements.
+Based on data provided by instance requestor in New Managed Instance Request [Cloud Team](../../cloud/index.md#team) will provision instance with size matching the requirements.
 When customer sign the deal with Sourcegraph, size can be customised if needed.

 [Technical details](https://github.com/sourcegraph/deploy-sourcegraph-managed/blob/main/util/cmd/mg_create.go#L67)

 ## Monitoring Trial Managed Instances

 Trial Managed Instance are [automatically checked daily](https://github.com/sourcegraph/deploy-sourcegraph-managed/actions/workflows/trials_expire.yml) for expired trials.
 If Trial Managed Instance period exceeded 30 days, it will notify [Cloud Team](../../cloud/index.md#team) on Slack channel `#cloud-notifications`.
-[Cloud Team](../../cloud/index.md#team) will notify CE and ask for choosing one of the options:
+[Cloud Team](../../cloud/index.md#team) will notify instance requestor and ask for choosing one of the options:

 - extend the trial period
 - [convert to paying customer](#convert-trial-to-paying-customer)